-Top 3 tips for designing your MVP?
+Top 3 tips for finding the right manufacturer?

-What’s your ambition for CRL?
+What’s your ambition for Animaro?

 First and foremost I want to develop Animaro to be a brand known for creating beautiful and unusual timepieces, which combine time with art.
 I want to develop two branches to Animaro, and put more emphasis on one or the other based on success.
 One will involve creating batches of beautiful products and working with crowdfunding and high end retailers.
 Another branch will involve creating special editions and much smaller runs, built in the UK, and work with galleries to display these.